 I believe that for many of us, our fashion style sense evolves over time as we gain life experience, learn more about who we are, what we feel comfortable in and how we want to present ourselves to ‘the world’.
 We make these decisions without conscious thought, we just know it is what we want to wear.

 For others, though, it is is not quite so clear or simple.
-The process of finding your personal style, consciously or not, hasn’t evolved.
+The process of learning how to find your own style, consciously or not, hasn’t evolved.
 Or, self confidence is an overall issue, including style.
 As we age and our bodies as well as life activities change, our style sense can become even more muddled.

 Finding your personal style and midlife fashion preferences is not difficult.
 I have three simple steps for you here.
 You won’t find any technical, clever or dramatic terms for them, nor will you find this on any other site (not that I know of anyway, it came straight from my head and my heart).
 But, I know that it will help you be more confident in how you choose your clothes as a woman over 50, because you’ll be wearing what you love and feel good in.

-The FIRST STEP to discover your personal style definition is to document what appeals to you.
+The FIRST STEP in how to find your own style is to document what appeals to you.

 I’ve found this simple step very helpful with interior decorating clients who don’t know or understand their decorating preferences, and there are definitely some similarities with our own personal sense of style.